SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 This is a bold claim and runs against mainstream AI research politics, where the paradigm is that humans just do the same statistical search as the machines.

-The main reason we cna clearly see why the AI nerds are wrong is to look at the way human cognition evolved and develops --- so from our ancestors and in our children.
+The main reason we can clearly see why the AI nerds are wrong is to look at the way human cognition evolved and develops --- so from our ancestors and in our children.
 This type of cognition is highly symbolic and platonic, and is effective with extreme poverty of inputs.
 It is not statistical in any sense, except when people think about